 - Ask for written information about the charity, so you can fact check.

 - Beware of sound-alike charities—look it up before donating.
-Note that some scams use a name that sounds similar to a well-known charity, and many often sound so similar, the spelling in the web address could be only slightly different from that of the legitimate charity.
+Note that some scams use a name that sounds similar to a well-known charity.
+Many often sound so similar, the spelling in the web address could be only slightly different from that of the legitimate charity.

-At Navy Federal, we work to guard your finances from fraud—always keeping you and your financial protection in mind.
+At Navy Federal Credit Union, we work to guard your finances—always keeping you and your financial protection in mind.
 Visit our Security Center to learn about other scams and how you can protect yourself against fraud during the holidays and year-round.